 Should you make reservations?
-On sunny weekends, Friday and Saturday evenings, and around holidays, yes.
+On sunny weekends, Friday and Saturday evenings, and around holidays, definitely yes.
 Otherwise, unless you covet a table at a particular location, just stroll down Newbury Street and see what looks appealing.

 Settle into the comfy chairs under the rose-colored umbrellas at La Voile, and you can almost imagine you're in the South of France, especially when you taste the restaurant's authentic French and Mediterranean specialties prepared by the restaurant's chef, who in fact hails from southern France.